 For their latest production, Dance Makers Collective sought advice from their dads on how to make dance.
 Enter a world of secret solo dance practice and joyful experimentation.
-As these contemporary dancers take their artform for a walk back through their family history they investigate the cultural relevance of dance and its timeless ability to nurture collective experience.
+As these dancers take their artform for a walk back through their family history they investigate the cultural relevance of dance and its timeless ability to nurture collective experience.

 There’s a surfeit of inventive and jaw-dropping moments throughout the work and, to the ensemble’s considerable credit, they each flow seamlessly into one another and operate beyond the level of pure choreography.

 Dance Makers Collective have discovered a secret underworld of Dad dancing and for their new show they have asked their Dads to help them create it.
 The team interviewed their Dads and revealed secret headphone and tambourine routines, African Dance lovers, 1960’s Rock n Roll partner dancing and more.
 The dads won't be busting their moves on stage in Dads, but audiences will hear the interviews recorded by their sons and daughters, and their musical preferences form the soundtrack to the show.
 The team have taken inspiration from the shared collective of family history with dance, memories of dance, and what becomes more than just daggy dad dance moves but a beautiful foray into the laymans perspective on art.

 "The seeds of this show came from when I asked my dad to come into the dance studio with me one day," Director Miranda Wheen says.
 Her dad Alan is a retired furniture removalist.
 "I had an idea that maybe he could choreograph something.
 But we got totally distracted by his opinions on dance, on how it should or shouldn't happen, and where it should or shouldn't take place."
 Alan also revealed he was a bit of a dancer himself.
 "He has wireless headphones at home and he dances in his bedroom with a tambourine.
 It's hilarious, but at the same time, I didn't know anything about it,"